almetech/innovation-hackathon-jan22/README.md

     "name": string, // Product name.
     "service_level": integer, // Service level, example: 95
-    "lead_time_days": integer, // Delivery time after placing inventory orders "review_time_days": integer // Frequency of ordering inventory in days }
+    "lead_time_days": integer, // Delivery time after placing inventory orders "review_time_days": integer, // Frequency of ordering inventory in days "cost_holding": float, // Estimated holding cost of inventory for a month as percentage of price of product.
+    "cost_stockout": float // Percentage of the price of the product.
+  }
 }
 ```